amandadhwal/Waterzilla-master/README.md

 3. Create an account or log in as an admin to access the admin dashboard.
 4. Place water orders, track their status, and enjoy the seamless online water buying experience.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to WaterZilla, please follow these steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to explore, modify, and distribute WaterZilla according to the terms of the license.
-Your contributions and enhancements are highly appreciated!

 ## Contact